 - Other resources required for the ERG are the devoted working time of the employees and – if considered in line with corporate goals – special events and training based on the ERG’s topics.

 Find additional advice in the following summaries:

-To evaluate the work of the ERG from time to time and to give it the necessary presence in the company, it makes sense to entrust it with an update to the entire company once or twice a year – ideally, this happens in the context of a suitable initiative around the activities of the ERG or on a motto day or at a company kick-off.
+To evaluate the work of the ERG from time to time and to give it the necessary presence in the company, it makes sense to entrust it with an update to the entire company once or twice a year – ideally, this happens in the context of a suitable initiative around the activities of the ERG or on a motto day or month.